What is Zero Trust and Zero Trust Extended (ZTX)?

 We all live in a world of Advanced Persistent Threats (APTs) that create a growing risk to organizations' financial assets, intellectual property, and reputations.
 For most APTs, such as ransomware, expanding access and obtaining credentials is a crucial tactic, with privileged access ideal.
-IDSA (see XXX) stated that "80% of security breaches involve privilege credentials."

-The Shift from Legacy Privileged Access Management to Modern PAM Founded on zero trust
+The shift from Legacy Privileged Access Management to modern PAM founded on zero trust

 Modern PAM, founded on zero trust, is designed to handle requesters that are not only human but also machines, services, and APIs.
 Shared accounts will persist, but for increased assurance, best practices now recommend using individual identities, not shared accounts, where we can enforce least privilege.